 3. Put slots in the rim of the mask to hold the straps.

 4. Made straps that involved sewing by hand and machine.

-5. Used new type of mesh for eyes (plastic instead of shear cloth).
+5. Used a new type of plastic mesh for the eyes, instead of sheer cloth.

 I started by making an aluminum-foil impression of my face, and then covering it with tape, and filling it in with paper.
 I used this as the base to sculpt on with some really old polymer clays.

 This wasn’t optimal.
 The base beneath the clay needs to be solid, and this was squishy.
 I didn’t have enough clay to do anything more than cover it in a thin layer.
 And I don’t think polymer clay is the right substance for this application.
 But often you can still make something neat even when the materials are not all perfect.
 I want to do more with clay in the future.